-Mother's Day Gift Guide for Apple Lovers
+Back to School Gift Guide for Apple Lovers

 from $769 Buy Now

-The 128GB Wi-Fi-only 9.7-inch iPad Pro is the best iPad for reading, drawing, surfing the web, and streaming movies and TV.
-It's big enough to get work done but portable enough to take anywhere.
-It's also perfect for FaceTime, Netflix, and anything else mom wants to do with it.
+The 128GB Wi-Fi-only 10.5-inch iPad Pro is the best iPad for reading, drawing, surfing the web, and streaming movies and TV.
+It's big enough to act as a computer, but small enough to not weigh down a bookbag too much.
+Plus, there's always a few minutes between classes to catch up on shows from Netflix, Hulu, or HBO GO.

 Apple Watch Series 1

-If mom needs GPS or swim-proofing so she can train for that triathlon, by all means, go with Series 2.
-Otherwise, Series 1 is every bit as fast and offers all the same great features, including phone and text, so she never misses your calls, and activity and workout tracking, so she can stay fit and trash talk you if you don't keep up.
+If the student in your life needs GPS or swim-proofing for water polo, by all means, go with Series 2.
+Otherwise, Series 1 is every bit as fast and offers all the same great features, including phone and text, so there's no excuse for not answering your calls.
+Activity and workout tracking helps keep off those freshman 15.

 from $269 Buy Now